Madonna of Jan Vos: Exeter Madonna

 Petrus Christus's Exeter Madonna was commissioned byafter 1450, by which time van Eyck's workshop had ceased operation.
 Christus' panel can be viewed as an interpretation rather than a close copy of the van Eyck, that also borrows from van Eyck's now lost Madonna of Nicolas van Maelbeke.

-In Literature
+In literature

-The painting is referenced in Margaret Campbell Barnes' historical novel "My Lady of Cleves".
-As depicted in the book, about a century after it was painted the picture and its artistic merits are discussed by painter Hans Holbein and Anne of Cleeves who is about to become Queen of England.
+The painting is referenced in Margaret Campbell Barnes' 1946 historical novel My Lady of Cleves.
+As depicted in the book, about a century after it was painted the picture and its artistic merits are discussed by painter Hans Holbein and Anne of Cleves who is about to become Queen of England.